If this 612-pound, twisted

 media could tell about their trek across the

-country and how veterans and first responders escorted
+country, about citizens who stopped and paid respect, and how veterans and first responders escorted

 the piece solemnly through the city on its arrival